ejeschke/ginga/doc/manual/plugins.rst

 with the color map.
 The intensity map is applied just before the color map, and can be used to change the standard linear scale of values into an inverted scale, logarithmic, etc.

-The `Algorithm` control is used to set the initial mapping of pixel values into a hash table.

-The `Table Size` control sets the size of the hash table used to map pixel values.

 Ginga comes with a good selection of color maps, but should you want more you can add custom ones or, if matplotlib is installed, you